falconry/falcon/docs/user/tutorial.rst

         ]
     }

 Let's go back to the ``on_get`` method and create a dynamic response.
 We can use query strings to set maximum image size and get the list of all images smaller than the specified value.
+We will use method ``get_param_as_int`` to set a default value of ``-1`` in case no ``maxsize`` query string was provided and also to enable a minimum value validation.

 .. code:: python